lordi/monastry/README.md

 Installation
 ------------

-With pathogen: Just copy the monastry folder to ~/.vim/bundle/
+With pathogen: Just clone this repository to ~/.vim/bundle/monastry

 Example run
 -----------